Province of Benevento: Geography

 The territory of the province of Benevento closely approximates that of the Principality of Benevento in the mid and late 11th century.
-It borders Molise (province of Campobasso) on the North, Apulia (province of Foggia) on the East, the province of Avellino and the metropolitan City of Naples on the South, and the province of Caserta on the West.
+It borders Molise (province of Campobasso) to the north, Apulia (province of Foggia) to the east, the province of Avellino and the metropolitan City of Naples to the south, and the province of Caserta to the west.

 The lowest point is in the comune of Limatola (44 meters above sea level), while the highest point is Monte Mutria (1822 meters), one of the mountains of the Matese range, which separates the province of Benevento from Molise.